carlosdavis/wordpress-plugins/robots-meta/readme.txt

 2. Screenshot of the right column block this plugin adds to the edit post and edit page admin areas.

 == Changelog ==

+= 3.3.1 =
+* Fixed bug in posts overview.

+= 3.3 =
+* Fixed bug where post / page robots meta settings would not save.
+* Added post / page robots meta settings to edit pages and edit posts overview.

 = 3.2.5 =
 * Added check to see whether Blog Privacy is set to block Search Engines and throw a warning if it is.